+The PID/PIDParams and Navigation/NavigationAlgorithm modules implements the control algorithm (a classic PID controller) and navigation algorithm (path planning, obstacle avoidance, etc), respectively.
 The navigation uses the simple potential fields technique.
 This technique uses the goal position as an attractive force and obstacles as repulsive forces, getting a resultant force that is the navigation direction.
 Each robot compute its navigation direction individually.
+The execution flow of a player entity is shown in figure 8.